ajwdewit/pcse/doc/quickstart.rst

 After running the examples you may be wondering where the data come from that are used to run WOFOST.
-In fact, these data are retrieved from an SQLite database 'pcse.db' that is included with the source distribution and can be found in the pcse.db.pcse folder.
+In fact, these data are retrieved from an SQLite database `pcse.db` that is included with the source distribution and can be found in the `pcse/db/pcse` folder.

 For setting up PCSE/WOFOST with your own data sources you should understand that WOFOST uses 5 different types of
-inputs: `cropdata`, `soildata`, `timerdata`, `sitedata` and driving variables (e.g. weather data).
-The fact that these are called `\*data` is a bit of misnomer as they contain a mixture of parameter values, boundary conditions and events rather than data.
-Except for the driving variables which can be considered as (observed) data.
+inputs: `cropdata`, `soildata`, `timerdata`, `sitedata` and `driving variables` (e.g. weather data).
+The fact that these names end with 'data' is a bit of misnomer as they contain a mixture of parameter values, boundary conditions and events rather than data, except for the driving variables which can be considered as (observed) data.
 This terminology was inherited from the previous WOFOST versions and it was kept because changing it would cause more confusion.